storageos/storageos.github.io/_includes/operator/install.md

 developed to deploy and configure StorageOS clusters, and assist with maintenance operations.
 We recommend its use for standard installations.

-The StorageOS operator can be installed with Helm.
+The operator is a Kubernetes controller that watches the `StorageOSCluster` CRD.
+Once the controller is ready, a StorageOS cluster definition can be created.
+The operator will deploy a StorageOS cluster based on the configuration specified in the cluster definition.

 ### Install

+The StorageOS Cluster Operator can be installed with two options.

+* Using Helm
+* Standard yaml manifests

+### (Option 1) Using Helm
 ```bash
 helm repo add storageos https://charts.storageos.com
 helm install storageos/storageoscluster-operator --namespace storageos-operator